 On This Page

-Nurses’ Health Program Launched
+Nurses’ Health Program available

-The Nurses’ Health Program was developed by CNO, the Ontario Nurses’ Association (ONA), Registered Nurses’ Association of Ontario (RNAO) and Registered Practical Nurses Association of Ontario (RPNAO).
+The Nurses’ Health Program was developed by CNO, the Ontario Nurses’ Association (ONA), Registered Nurses’ Association of Ontario (RNAO) and Registered Practical Nurses Association of Ontario (WeRPN).
 This voluntary bilingual program encourages nurses to seek treatment for substance use and/or mental health disorders that could affect their ability to practice nursing safely.

 NHP offers a proven approach to the assessment and treatment of substance use and/or mental health disorders.
 It recognizes these disorders as illnesses and takes a non-punitive approach that reduces stigma and focuses on recovery.